slhck/slhck.github.io/_posts/2026-06-23-argument-tactics-in-standardization.md

 "Everyone already agrees on this."
 Or: "we discussed this last time and settled it."
 The implication is that re-opening the question makes you the difficult person in the room.
 In consensus-based bodies this is especially powerful, because nobody enjoys being the only one who objects.

 Note that this depends on formal procedures.
 Of course, objecting at a stage where you've had ample time to review is not nice.
 It's also not forbidden.
 Standards processes have different levels of reviews for a good reason.
-I've been running into this far too often, because the "everyone agrees" part was only happening in a small group only.
+I've been running into this far too often, because the "everyone agrees" part was only happening in a small group.

 **How to address it:**